 You will want to have a variety of tea party snacks, both savory and sweet.
 For savory, we recommend tea party finger sandwiches, and to satisfy the sweet tooth, provide some yummy desserts.

-● Tea Party Desserts: For the sweet tea party food include some delicious desserts.
+For the sweet tea party food include some delicious desserts.
 Definitely make some traditional fluffy English tea scones and serve them with clotted cream and jam.
+You definitely need to try our Scone Recipe.
 Other fun tea party desserts are fruit tarts, petit fours, madeleines and trifles.
-We will feature the tea party recipes in our next blog post, so stay tuned!

 SETTING UP THE TEA PARTY TABLE.

 Next, you will want to think about the tea party table to place all of your tea party food on, as well as serving pieces and maybe even a centerpiece.
 To keep with a traditional aesthetic, use delicate china in either classic blue and white or a floral pattern.
 If you don't have china, no need to worry, you can use any type of matching dishes.
 Remember, if your serving pieces have busy patterns, keep the table cloth and napkins very simple.
 If your serving pieces are basic, then you can choose patterned table linens or napkins.

 For a centerpiece, a vibrant floral arrangement would be beautiful, or you can choose a large platter full of fresh fruit, such as strawberries with some delicate mint leaves on top.
 You can put your clotted cream in a bowl next to the berries, along with some sugar.